 14. Don’t Pack Food or Liquids

-While you’re cleaning out your refrigerator, remember all the perishable items you have.
+While you’re cleaning out your refrigerator, remember the perishable items you have need to be eaten, donated, or disposed of.
 When going through your pantry, remember even non-perishable items can still be crushed or ruined.
 Some foods even attract mice or other vermin if they’re packed away.
-Make sure you either get rid of food and liquids before you move, or take them with you as snacks.
+Make sure you either get rid of food and liquids before you move or take them with you as snacks.

-One of the best ways to invest in your long-distance move is by hiring a professional.
-At Little Red Wagon Moving, our husband and wife team makes the moving process as simple and easy as possible.
-We are here to make this journey as fun and stress free as it can be for you.
-If you are interested in using our moving services, whether you’re making a cross-country move or just going across town, contact us today!
+One of the best ways to invest in your long-distance move is by hiring a professional moving company.
+At Little Red Wagon Moving, our team makes the moving process easy.
+Ready to see how fun moving can be?
+If you’re planning a long-distance move, contact us today!
+We will help you get the job done quickly and safely.